dnanexus/dxCompiler/README.md

 - Two applets that can be called independently: `slice_bam`, and `count_bam`
 - A few auxiliary applets that process workflow inputs, outputs, and launch the scatter.

-These objects are all created in the specified `dx` project and folder.
+These objects are all created in the specified DNAnexus project and folder.
 The generated workflow can be run using `dx run`.
 For example:

 ```
 dx run bam_chrom_counter -i0.file=file-xxxx